The geometry of tree hollows

 This value significantly exceeds the thermal insulation of houses for humans.
 The insulation is better still from the top and the bottom of the tree cave.
 Obviously the bees want a similarly good insulation for their habitations as we humans do for ours.

-Because of the good insulation, more time remains for the bees to engage in important work (such as grooming).
+Because of the good insulation, more time remains for the bees to engage in important work.
 In modern bee hives, the temperature on the side walls and on the ground drops to the level of the outside temperature very quickly.
 The bees are forced to cease all work early and to take up the winter formation.

 Renaissance of Tree-Beekeeping

 Fortunately, there are currently many initiatives and promising projects to keep bees in their natural habitat.
 Great information about the subject of hives and zeidling can be found at Tree Beekeeping International.
-At the moment we also prepare Zeidler trees ourselves, which are fitted with sensors.
-Further information will follow shortly.
+We also prepared Zeidler trees ourselves, which are fitted with sensors.